krVatsal/ai-tutor/README.md

 ## Usage

-1. **Sign Up/Login**: Create an account or sign in using Clerk authentication
+1. **Sign Up/Login**: Create an account or sign in using Google OAuth authentication
 2. **Upload Document**: Upload a PDF file for AI processing
 3. **Chat**: Start a text conversation about your document
 4. **Video Chat**: Initiate a video conversation with AI tutor Mira